broeker/jumpsuit/src/pages/about/index.md

 ---
 templateKey: about-page
 title: Jumpsuit Living
+mainpitch:
+  title: And together.
+  description: >-
+    We'll have a super time. _What the devil._ It's beautiful - and we haven't even done anything to it yet.
+This piece of canvas is your world.
+There comes a nice little fluffer.
 ---
 Welcome to my website and blog, wherein we discuss Gatsby, React, the JAMstack, and better living through the jumpsuit lifestyle.
 My name is Tim Broeker (aka Citizen Tim.)
 I began building web the in 1994.
 My first browser was an early copy of Mosiac.